UN Framework Convention on Climate Change

 The case for climate justice was formally recognised over 25 years ago in the UN Framework Convention on Climate Change (UNFCCC).
 This landmark Convention was signed at the Rio de Janeiro “Earth Summit” in 1992 with the ultimate objective of “stabilization of greenhouse gas concentrations in the atmosphere.”

 The US and other rich countries deny historic responsibility for global warming on grounds that the science emerged only recently.
-However, this argument has no standing in relation to the last quarter of a century, years of denial of modern peer-reviewed science even within the upper echelons of US business and government.
+However, this argument overlooks the long years of denial of peer-reviewed science that, until very recently, has pervaded even the upper echelons of US business and government.

-The Kyoto Protocol was the first global legal framework for cutting greenhouse gas emissions.
-It was negotiated in 1997 and eventually came into force in February 2005.
+The Kyoto Protocol was the first global legal framework for implementing cuts in greenhouse gas emissions.
+It was negotiated in 1997 and eventually came into force in 2005.

-Consistent with the climate justice principles of the parent Convention, the Protocol established that Annex 1 countries would be subject to legally binding targets for cutting emissions whilst poorer countries had no specific targets.
-In aggregate, these cuts sought a minimum 5% reduction in the 1990 level of Annex 1 emissions over a first commitment period up to the end of 2012.
+Consistent with the climate justice principles of the parent Convention, the Protocol established that the designated group of richer countries would be subject to legally binding targets for cutting emissions, across the first “commitment” period 1990-2012.
+Poorer countries would have no specific targets.

 A number of factors undermined the ambitions of the Kyoto Protocol.
-The US refused to ratify it and allowed its own greenhouse gas emissions to increase by 5% between 1990 and 2012.
-Furthermore, the detailed rules excluded emissions from aviation and shipping, commercial sources which have risen exponentially.
-And the outsourced manufacturing of consumer goods to regions which had no Kyoto Protocol targets has devalued claims of success in reducing emissions by countries such as the UK.
+The US refused to ratify it and allowed its own greenhouse gas emissions to increase over that period.
+Furthermore, the detailed rules excluded emissions from aviation and shipping, sources which have risen exponentially and which are substantially attributable to richer countries.
+And the outsourced manufacturing of consumer goods to China, and other regions excused from Kyoto Protocol targets, has devalued claims of success in reducing emissions by countries such as the UK.

-These shortcomings have allowed global emissions to mushroom.
-By 2016 emissions from fossil fuels and industry were 66% above the 1990 baseline, according to the World Resources Institute.
+These shortcomings allowed global emissions to mushroom by 38% over the commitment period.
+By 2020, the global average temperature had increased by 1.2 degrees Centigrade since pre-industrial times.
 The concentration of carbon dioxide in the atmosphere is now at its highest level for at least 800,000 years.

 Paris Climate Agreement